Skip to main content

 • Creating duplicates across chains

-Why this is separate from the token bridge: Fungible tokens have a 1:1 numerical equivalence.
+Why this is different from the token bridge: Fungible tokens have a 1:1 numerical equivalence.
 NFTs carry metadata, schemas, templates, and individual attributes.
 The migration strategy must account for this complexity.

 Design Constraints